 One of the best routes is the 1.5-kilometre paddle through Beaumont Marine Park from Medicine Beach to Bedwell Harbour Marina (or vice versa).
 Energetic paddlers can go all the way from Port Browning to the Marine Park, passing under the bridge along the way.

-Art is a big deal on Pender Island, with dozens of art studios, galleries and craft shops to choose from.
+Art is a big deal here, with dozens of art studios, galleries and craft shops to choose from.
 Plus, many of the artists also allow visitors in their personal studios at certain times of the week.
 From paintings, sculptures and jewellery to pottery, glassware and even photography, the options are endless.

 Watch for the blue “Artisan” signs along the road that signify artist studios or purchase a comprehensive annual Pender Islands Art Guide ($110) from Ptarmigan Arts for a complete list.
 You can also check out Red Tree Gallery, a studio located in Hope Bay that features a wide range of local art.

-There are also several annual art events on Pender Island, including the South Pender Easter Art Walk, Le Petit Salon Art Show and Art Off the Fence.
+There are also several annual art events on the island, including the South Pender Easter Art Walk, Le Petit Salon Art Show and Art Off the Fence.

 2.5 km / 1 hr / 200 m elevation gain